-Trump returns to White House downplaying virus that hospitalized him and turned West Wing into a ‘ghost town’
+Trump returns to White House, downplaying virus that hospitalized him and turned West Wing into a ‘ghost town’

 “I’ll do whatever the experts say,” Biden said before boarding his campaign plane Monday morning in Delaware.
 “I think we should be very cautious.”

-While Trump has told aides he was bored at the hospital and eager to get back into the action — including by briefly leaving the hospital Sunday to greet supporters — outside medical experts said he also should proceed cautiously.
+While Trump has told aides he was bored at the hospital and eager to get back into the action — he briefly left the hospital Sunday to greet supporters from a vehicle — outside medical experts said he also should proceed cautiously.
 The CDC says seriously ill coronavirus patients may need to remain in quarantine for up to 20 days.
 Some of the drugs Trump has been prescribed are known to have side effects including euphoria, confusion or emotional instability.

-Asked if Trump was experiencing any fogginess or other effects from the various drugs he had been prescribed, Conley told reporters to look at the president’s tweets as a sign that he is not impaired.
+Asked whether Trump was experiencing any fogginess or other effects from the various drugs he had been prescribed, Conley told reporters to look at the president’s tweets as a sign that he is not impaired.

 But asked to comment on Trump’s claim on Twitter that people should not be afraid of the virus, Conley reverted to evasion.